-Safeguarding Lead
+Safequarding Lead

-- Ensure learner is safe.

-- Collate detailed reports on the concern.

 - Information should be logged on the safeguarding tracking sheet document.

 - Ensure policy has been followed.

 - Ensure support has been provided for the safeguarding officer if relevant.

 - Appropriate agencies to be informed where appropriate.

 - Serco HR to be informed where appropriate.

 - Feedback provided to safeguarding officer.

 - Review of case and actions.

 - Close case.